BA Sociology University of Texas at Austin (1996)

 2014 Imperica magazine.
 ‘Phoebe Moore: Wearable Politics’ A feature article was printed on Dr Moore's research

 2014-15 Executive Board British International Studies Association.
-Dr Moore was an elected member of this Board.
+Elected member.

-2011-14 Convenor for International Political Economy Group Dr Moore was responsible for the website, budget, all events organised by members, the email list and mentoring junior researchers.
+2011-14 Convenor for International Political Economy Group Dr Moore created a new website and was responsible for the managing and updating, budget, organised several events and helped with events organised by members, managed the email list and mentored junior researchers.